 Coq au Vin Blanc

 - 1 onion (large, chopped)

 - 1 stalk celery (sliced)

 - 2 teaspoons thyme (dried)

 - Heat a medium Dutch oven on medium

-- Remove chicken to a plate and set aside
+- Add chicken and sauté for 3 minutes on each side.
+Remove to a plate and set aside

 - Add onion and sauté for 5 minutes